SherG/sherrieg/content/blog/pilgrims-regress/index.md

 ---
-title: "Sticking to the Main Road - excerpts from <em>Pilgrim's Regress</em>"
+title: "Sticking to the Main Road - excerpts from Pilgrim's Regress"
 date: 2022-06-25T00:00:00-06:00
 draft: false
 toc: false
 ---

 C.S.
 Lewis's allegory <em>Pilgrim's Regress</em> features among its characters, fictional occupants of "North" and "South" regions.

 Although not intended as a commentary on politics, when I first read the book years ago, these regions reminded me of the extremes that can manifest in conservative and liberal social groups.
-I found the comparison somewhat humorous and enlightening.
+I found the comparison somewhat humorous and enlightening:

 <div style="padding-left: 2.5em;"><p>The Northerners are the men of rigid systems whether skeptical or dogmatic, Aristocrats, Stoics, Pharisees, Rigorists, signed and sealed members of highly organised "Parties".</p>